Avril-Cui/61040-portfolio/assignments/assignment2.md

-            create a session owned by owner with sessionName if linkedTask is provided, assign it to this session assign start and end for this session as None assign isPaused as False
-            assign interruptReason as None
+            create a session owned by owner with sessionName if linkedTask is provided, assign it to this session assign start and end for this session as None assign isPaused as False and isActive as False assign interruptReason as None
+            return this newly created session

     startSession(owner: User, session: Session)
         requires:
-            session exists and is owned by owner
+            session exists and is owned by owner and has isActive as False
         effect:
             get the current timestamp
             set session.start = current time stamp
+            set session.isActive as True

     endSession(owner: User, session: Session)
         requires:
-            session exists and is owned by owner
+            session exists and is owned by owner and has isActive as True
         effect:
             get the current timestamp
             set session.end = current time stamp
+            set session.isActive as False

     pauseSession(owner: User, session: Session, interruptReason: String)
         requires:
-            session exists and is owned by owner
+            session exists and is owned by owner and has isActive as True
         effect:
             get the current timestamp;
             set session.end = current time stamp;
             set session.isPaused = True;
             set session.interruptReason = interruptReason;
 ```

 ## AdaptiveSchedule
-The AdaptiveSchedule concept is responsible for keeping the user’s plan responsive when reality diverges from intention.
-Whereas TaskCatalog and ScheduleTime represent the static plan, and RoutineLog records what actually happened, AdaptiveSchedule bridges the two by generating updated schedules whenever tasks run long, are interrupted, or priorities shift.
-It ensures that deadlines, priorities, dependencies, and slack tolerances are respected while still optimizing for what can realistically be accomplished.

-Within the context of the app, AdaptiveSchedule plays the role of a dynamic optimizer: when invoked (i.e., when the user clicking "Optimize Schedule" in the UI), it computes a new allocation of tasks to AdaptiveBlocks.
-These AdaptiveBlocks serve as a modified plan that can be written back into ScheduleTime.
-This design maintains modularity: AdaptiveSchedule never edits task definitions, changes planned schedule, or logs sessions, but instead produces an updated schedule that follows the rules defined elsewhere.
+AdaptiveSchedule ensures that the user’s schedule remains realistic when plans diverge from reality.
+It consumes generic inputs like tasks, schedule, and routine, and produces new adaptive blocks without altering those original concepts.
+AdaptiveSchedule maintains independence while optimizing schedules.
+It functions as a separate, adaptive layer that responds dynamically to RoutineLog and updates plans accordingly.

 The generic parameters are instantiated as follows:
 - User is bound to the system’s registered end users, each of whom owns and manages their own set of tasks
-- Task refers to task objects stored in TaskCatalog, each with the attributes (priority, splittable, deadline, slack, dependencies) that the adaptive algorithm evaluates
+- Task will be instantiated when users create task objects stored in TaskCatalog
-- TimeBlock refers to planned blocks from ScheduleTime that provides information on the planned schedule
+- Schedule will be instantiated when users create schedules of tasks stored in ScheduleTime
+- Routine will be instantiated when users logs sessions stored in RoutineLog

+All of these external types are completely generic, and AdaptiveSchedule makes no assumption about their internal structure.

 ```
-concept AdaptiveSchedule [User, Task, TimeBlock]
+concept AdaptiveSchedule [User, Task, Schedule, Routine]

 purpose
-    keeps the schedule responsive by moving, canceling, or creating tasks at future time blocks when reality diverges to ensure that highest priority tasks are achieved first, optimizing productivity
+    keeps the schedule responsive by moving, canceling, or creating tasks scheduled at future time blocks when reality diverges to ensure that highest priority tasks are achieved first, optimizing productivity

 principle
-    when actual sessions overruns or diverges from the plan, the scheduler adjusts subsequent blocks of planned tasks while referencing the tasks' properties like splittable and slack, and respecting priorities, deadlines, and dependence
+    when actual sessions overruns or diverges from the plan, the scheduler adjusts subsequent planned tasks

 state
     a set of AdaptiveBlocks with